Skip to main content

 • Degraded: “Running degraded.”
 Some optional subsystems are unavailable; the rest of Clawboo works normally.
 The failing checks below tell you which.

 This split is intentional: almost everything degrades (the server keeps running) rather than being fatal.
-Only two failures are fatal: the clawboo home is not writable, or the SQLite file fails its integrity check, because nothing works without them.
+Three failures are fatal: the clawboo home is not writable, the SQLite file fails its integrity check, or its schema is short a column, because nothing works without them.

 The Checks checklist